dataesr/bso-publications/doc/bso.md

 ![Distribution of open scientific publications in France by type of license used](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_6.png){ width=450 }

-This graph indicates, for each publisher or publishing platform that publishes scientific publications in France in open access in 2020, the proportion of them that are accompanied by an open licence.
+This graph indicates, for each publisher or publishing platform that edits scientific publications in France in open access in 2020, the proportion of them that are accompanied by an open licence.
 The 25 publishers or platforms publishing the most French scientific articles in open access are taken into consideration, in decreasing order.
 When several publishers use the same publication platform, the platform level was taken into consideration.
-Please note that in lack of a license, the normal copyright applies.
+Please note that without a license, the normal copyright applies.
-Thus, Elsevier indicates an open licence for 28% of the French publications published in 2020 that it distributes in open access.
+Thus, Elsevier indicates an open licence for 28% of its French open access publications published in 2020.

 ![Rate of use of an open licence by the publishers or publishing platforms that distribute the most scientific publications in France in open access (top 25, 2020 publications)](https://raw.githubusercontent.com/dataesr/bso-publications/main/doc/results_publications_publishers_7.png){ width=450 }

-One model for funding model for open access of scientific publishing is based on the payment of publication fees (APC) which publishers charge per article and which are paid by researchers, their institutions or their funders.
-This model is used by commercial publishers, for whom it allows them to make a transition to the abandonment of subscriptions while maintaining their profit margin.
+One model for financing open access to scientific publications is based on the payment of publication fees (APC) which publishers charge per article and which are paid by researchers, their institutions or their funders.
+This model is used by commercial publishers, for whom it allows them to transition away from subscriptions while maintaining their profit margin.
 It is very expensive and uncertain for public research institutions, especially as it is accompanied by an inflation in the number of articles published.
-It should be weighed against other virtuous economic models - in particular the ' diamond ' model - which allow for greater cost control and equity in access to publication for researchers.
+It should be weighed against other virtuous economic models - in particular the ' diamond ' model - which allows greater cost control and equity in access to publication for researchers.

 This graph shows the distribution of scientific publications in France released in 2020 and in open access by their publisher for a publication fee, according to the tariff applied (APC amount).
 Each point on a curve represents a volume of publications released for a given APC rate band.
-A distinction is made between the curve representing publications released in journals where all content is open access (Gold full APC) and the curve representing publications released in hybrid journals, where only part of the content is open access while the rest is subject to subscription.
+A distinction is made between the curve representing publications released in journals where all content is open access (Gold full APC) and the curve representing publications released in hybrid journals, where only part of the content is in open access while the rest is subject to subscription.
 It is possible to view the distribution for each publisher or publishing platform.
 When several publishers use the same publishing platform, the platform level has been privileged.